techwwwyzzerd/simple_site/pages/projects.md

 ---
 layout: page
-title: Making a project site
+title: Projects
-description: Using GitHub Pages to make a webpage for a GitHub-hosted project
+description: Brandon's Open Source Projects & Contributions.
 ---

 If you want to make a website for a GitHub-hosted project, as I've